Morné Morkel: Domestic career

-England
+County cricket

 Morkel has played in England for Kent County Cricket Club and began the 2008 season deputising for Rana Naved at Yorkshire.
 Rumours that he had been part of the second round of auctioning for the Indian Premier League, and signed a $60,000 contract with Rajasthan Royals, initially put Morkel's move to Yorkshire into doubt.
 However, Yorkshire were assured that he had not signed a contract to play in the IPL.

 On his Yorkshire debut against Nottinghamshire, Morkel picked up a hamstring injury which meant his time with Yorkshire was cut short.
 He played in only one County Championship game for Yorkshire.

 Following his retirement from international cricket, Morkel signed a two-year contract with Surrey as Kolpak registered player.
 However, in November 2020, Morkel ended his stay with Surrey, saying it was "no longer feasible" to spend prolonged periods of time away from his family due to the COVID-19 pandemic.

 Indian Premier League

 Morkel played for Rajasthan Royals in the first three seasons of the Indian Premier League.
-In the edition of the league Morkel took 25 wickets in 16 matches and collected the Purple Cap for the best wicket-taking bowler playing for Delhi Daredevils.
+Playing for Delhi Daredevils in 2012, he took 25 wickets in 16 matches and was the leading wicket-taker in the league.
 He last played for Kolkata Knight Riders in the 2016 Indian Premier League.

 Playing style

-Morkel is a right-arm fast bowler and useful lower order left-handed batsman.
-Former South African fast bowler Allan Donald has described him as having "genuine pace".
+Morkel played as a right-arm fast bowler and useful lower order left-handed batsman.
+Former South African fast bowler Allan Donald described him as having "genuine pace".

+Coaching career

+After coaching with Lucknow Super Giants in the Indian Premier League, Morkel was the bowling coach of the Pakistan before, in 2024, he was appointed as the bowling coach of the Indian men's cricket team in August 2024.

 Personal life

 Morkel hails from an Afrikaner family and is the youngest of three children of Albert and Mariana Morkel.
 He proposed to partner Roz Kelly, an Australian sports journalist in October 2013, and the couple got married in December 2014.
 They have two sons.
-His brother Albie Morkel was also an international cricketer representing South Africa.
+His brother Albie Morkel is also a former international cricketer representing South Africa.

 Morkel became a permanent resident of Australia on 6 November 2020, allowing him to compete in the Big Bash League as a local player.